 Kodi functions as a PVR, supports a wide range of remote controls, and can be extended through the use of plugins.
-In short, it has everything you could want from a free media player, though newcomers might find the learning curve steep, but it's well worth the effort.
+In short, it has everything you could want from a free media player.
+Newcomers might find the learning curve steep, but it's well worth the effort.

-A capable media player with advanced file management and streaming
+A media player with advanced file management and streaming

 MediaMonkey is more than just a Windows Media Player replacement – it's an advanced media management system that can take care of all of your local and network-stored music and video, while also catering for your web streaming needs.

-In addition to basic playback modes, there's also a jukebox option and the ability to push media to UPnP and DLNA devices.
-If you're not very good at keeping your music collection properly tagged, MediaMonkey will help you to do this automatically, and you can synchronize content to your smartphone or portable media player for entertainment on the move.
+In addition to basic playback modes, there's also a jukebox option and the ability to push media to UPnP, Chromecast and DLNA devices.
+If you're not very good at keeping your music collection properly tagged, MediaMonkey will help you to do this automatically, and you can sync content to your phone or portable media player for entertainment on the move.

-The standard version of MediaMonkey is free, but there's also a paid-for Gold edition that includes extra features like faster disc burning, advanced searching, and automatic background media organization.
-Most people will be able to live without these, so do your wallet a favor and stick with the free version.
+The standard version of MediaMonkey is free, but there's also a Gold Edition that includes extra features like faster disc burning, advanced searching, and automatic background media organization.

-It's worth pointing out that MediaMonkey can also be used as a portable app, so you can take it with you on a USB drive.
+MediaMonkey is available as an Android app, and the desktop version can be used as a portable app so you can take it with you on a USB drive.

 4. GOM Player